Designing Discontinuities: Causal Inference

 We will fit the following RD model:

 where $Y_{c}$ is the outcome variable for a region $c$, $h_{c} \in \{0,1\}$ is a dummy variable where 1 indicates the eastern side of a time zone boundary and 0 indicates the western side based on the distance $d_c$ from the time zone boundary (positive $d_c$ value is for the eastern side and negative $d_c$ value is for the western side).
 The function $f(\cdot)$ is taken as polynomial \cite{gelman2019high}.
 The control variable $\delta_c$ includes socio-demographic variables to improve the accuracy of estimates, and $\varepsilon_i$ is the error term in the regression model.
 The treatment effect is $\beta_1$ which measures the effect size of the distance from time zone borders on the variable of interest.
-As we will see, the value $\beta_1$ is substituted in \eqref{eq:k_opt} for $\eta$.
+We pick the coefficient $\beta_1$ to reflect the treatment effect since $\beta_1$ captures the treatment effect at the discontinuity when $d_c = 0$.